 Managing expectations and internal changes.
 Data governance is often a slow-moving process, so program leaders need to set realistic expectations on progress.
 Otherwise, business executives and users might start to question whether a program is on the right track.
 Many governance initiatives also involve significant changes, including both operational and cultural ones.
 That could lead to internal problems and employee resistance if a solid change management plan isn't built into a governance program.

 Data governance programs are underpinned by several other facets of the overall data management process.
 Most notably, these facets include the following:

 - Data stewardship.
 As discussed earlier, a data steward is responsible for a portion of an organization's data.
 Data stewards also help implement and enforce data governance policies.
 Often, they're data-savvy business users who are subject matter experts in their domains.
 Data stewards collaborate with data quality analysts, database administrators and other data management professionals.
 They also work with business units to identify data requirements and issues.

 Data governance is also related to information governance, which focuses more broadly on how information is used overall in an organization.
 At a high level, data governance can be viewed as a component of information governance, but they're generally considered to be separate disciplines with similar aims.
-Get an explanation of how data and information governance differ in an article by Lawton.

 Data governance use cases

 Effective data governance is at the heart of managing the data used in operational systems, as well as the BI and data science applications fed by data warehouses, smaller data marts and data lakes.
 It's also a particularly important component of digital transformation initiatives, and it can aid in other corporate processes, such as risk management, business process management, and mergers and acquisitions.